tristanic/isolde/isolde/docs/source/intro.rst

 atoms.
 Historically this has been an exceedingly challenging task, for a number of reasons:

-    (a) our understanding of how real atoms and molecules was limited;
+    (a) our understanding of how real atoms and molecules behave was limited;
     (b) we didn't have the computational resources to realistically model them at useful speeds anyway; and
     (c) computer graphics were not up to the task of providing intelligible